hassio-addons/addon-vscode/README.md

    ```

 1. Save the add-on configuration.
-1. Enable direct access to the ESPHome add-on, but enabling the network port.
+1. Enable direct access to the ESPHome add-on, by enabling the network port.
    This option can be found on the ESPHome add-on settings page, in the
    "Network" section.
 In the "Host" field (that is now showing disabled),
    enter `6052` and hit save.